LaunchCode-Education-Archived/csharp-web-development/src/chapters/interfaces-and-polymorphism/studio.rst

    a.
 Add classes for vinyl records (LPs) and floppy disks.
    b.
 Does your interface apply to all four classes?
 If so, implement the
-      interface into the LP and floppy classes, and complete the appropriate override methods.
+      interface and its methods in the LP and floppy classes.
    c.
 If your interface does NOT apply to all of the classes, modify it to do so.
       (Note: At the very least, you need to rename the interface).
    d.
 Does your abstract class apply to LPs and floppy disks?
 If so, extend it